Violence against women: prevention through respect and equality

-Prevention of violence against women starts with early role-modelling and talking to children about respectful relationships and positive attitudes towards girls and women.
+Prevention of violence against women starts with children and helping them learn about respectful relationships, gender equality and positive attitudes towards girls and women.

-Violence against women comes from sexist attitudes towards women and girls.
-These include the negative and disrespectful beliefs that women and girls:
+Violence against women comes from gender inequality and disrespectful and sexist beliefs and attitudes towards women and girls.
+These include the beliefs that women and girls:

 - aren’t as good as men and boys